 The Welfare Rights Centre is a not-for-profit organisation and community legal centre.
 We provide free legal advice and representation to thousands of NSW residents every year who are adversely affected by Centrelink decisions.
 The Centre also provides education to improve knowledge and understanding about social security law in the community.
 The Centre uses the knowledge and experience it gains through casework to advocate for reforms to the law and policy that would make the system fairer for everyone.

 The Welfare Rights Centre opened its doors in 1983 as part of the community legal centre movement in Australia that began in response to scarcity of affordable legal assistance available to marginalised members of society.
 Originally co-located with Redfern Legal Centre, the Centre opened its own premises in 1985.
 Since then it has experienced changes in location, staff, funding sources, law and policy.
 Throughout these changes, the Welfare Rights Centre has remained the lead service agency in NSW for social security law and policy.

-In 2014 the Welfare Rights Centre provided advice and assistance to over 2600 clients.
+In 2016 the Welfare Rights Centre provided advice and assistance to 2602 clients.